TomaszMaciazek/TomaszMaciazek/README.md

 - 👋 Hi, I’m @TomaszMaciazek
-- 👀 I’m interested in Programming and learning about history (especially ancient history).
+- 👀 I’m interested in Programming and history (especially ancient history).
-- 🌱 I’m currently learning RabbitMQ and microservices architecture
+- 🌱 I’m currently learning React
 - 📫 How to reach me : tomasz.maciazek98@gmail.com

-I am .NET Developer with 3 years of commercial experience in developing and maintaining web applications using .NET technologies.
+I am .NET Developer with over 4 years of commercial experience in developing and maintaining web applications using .NET technologies.
 Proficient in C#, ASP.NET, Angular, SQL, troubleshooting simple and complex issues, optimizing code performance and implementing new features based on user